codebendervt/oldguard/docs/src/intro.md

 ![The Old Guard Logo](banner.png)

-This is a cli tool 🤪
+This is a cli tool, giving you back control🤪

 ```bash
 git clone https://github.com/sauveurXrawk/studio.git ./oldguard